Olaudah Equiano

 From Nigeria, Equiano, also known as (Gustavus Vassa), was kidnapped from his village at the age of eleven, shipped through the grueling "Middle Passage" of the Atlantic Ocean, hardened in the West Indies, and sold to a Virginia planter.
 He was later bought by a British naval Officer, Captain Pascal, as a present for his cousins in London.
 After ten years of enslavement throughout North America, where he assisted his merchant slave master and worked as a seaman, Equiano bought his freedom.

 He was unique in remembering traditional African life before the advent of the European slave trade.
-Equally significant is Equiano’s life on the high seas, which included not only travels throughout the Americas, Turkey, and the Mediterranean but also participation in major naval battles during the French and Indian War (Seven Years’ War), as well as in the search for a northwest passage led by the Phipps expedition of 1772-1773.
+Equally significant is Equiano’s life on the high seas, which included travels throughout not only the Americas, Turkey, and the Mediterranean but also participation in major naval battles during the French and Indian War (Seven Years’ War) and the search for a northwest passage led by the Phipps expedition of 1772-1773.

 Equiano also records his central role, along with Granville Sharpe.
 As a major voice in this movement, Equiano petitioned the Queen of England in 1788.
 He was appointed to the expedition to settle London’s poor Blacks in Sierra Leone, a British colony on the West Coast of Africa.
 Sadly, he did not complete the journey back to his native land.
 Equiano’s autobiography became a best-seller, equal (at the time) in popularity to Robinson Crusoe.